CGP Grey: Podcasts

 The podcast features discussions pertaining to their lives as professional content creators for YouTube, as well as their interests and annoyances.
 Typical topics include technology etiquette; movie and TV show reviews; plane accidents; vexillology; futurology; and the differences between Grey's and Haran's personalities and lifestyles.
-Grey's and Haran's opinions and comments on feedback usually starts the next episode of the podcast.
+Their opinions and comments on feedback usually starts the next episode of the podcast.
 As a result of their conversations, Haran has been noted for reappropriating the term "freebooting", among other words, to refer to the unauthorized re-hosting of online media.

-Cortex
+The podcast has been on hiatus since May 2020.

 On 3 June 2015, Grey launched his second podcast, Cortex, with co-host Myke Hurley of Relay FM.
+Following 10 years of Cortex, CGP Grey announced an indefinite break from Cortex, with the podcast switching to an interview format.

 Reception

-Grey is regarded as a "celebrity in the niche world of educational YouTube videos," according to Caitlin Dewey.
+In 2013, Caitlin Dewey wrote that Grey is regarded as a "celebrity in the niche world of educational YouTube videos."
 According to economist Joshua Gans, "while they may not be names in the halls of academia," YouTubers like Grey "have brought diverse explanations of mathematics, physics, political institutions, and history to millions on the Internet."

-Robert Krulwich of NPR writes that Grey has "a curious talent for truth telling; he can take a charming lie and, with even more charm, rip it apart.
+Robert Krulwich of NPR wrote that Grey has "a curious talent for truth telling; he can take a charming lie and, with even more charm, rip it apart.
 It is very, very hard, as any teacher will tell you, to unlearn something that makes you comfortable and makes you feel smart, but Mr. Grey has the knack."